Multilevel Richardson-Romberg extrapolation: Numerical experiments

 The results are summarized in Table~\ref{tab:barrier_MLRR} for \MLRR and in Table~\ref{tab:barrier_MLMC} for \MLMC.

 See Figure~\ref{fig:barrier} for a graphical representation.
-First, note that since $\beta = 0.5$, we observe that the function (CPU--time)$\times \varepsilon^2$ increases much faster for \MLMC than \MLRR as $\varepsilon$ goes to 0 (see Figure~\ref{fig:barrier_add} in Appendix~C) which agrees with the theoretical asymptotic rates from Theorem~\ref{prop:asympReps}.

-In fact, in this highly biased example with slow strong convergence, the ratio $\Cost(\text{\MLMC}) / \Cost(\text{\MLRR})$ as a function of the prescribed $\varepsilon= 2^{-k}$ goes from $1.1$ ($k=2$) up to $22$ ($k=8$), idem for the ratio between CPU--times.
+Note that since $\beta = 0.5$, we observe that the function (CPU--time)$\times \varepsilon^2$ increases much faster for \MLMC than \MLRR as $\varepsilon$ goes to 0 which agrees with the theoretical asymptotic rates from Theorem~\ref{prop:asympReps}.
+In fact, in this highly biased example with slow strong convergence rate, the ratio $\Cost(\text{\MLMC}) / \Cost(\text{\MLRR})$ as a function of the prescribed $\varepsilon= 2^{-k}$ goes from $1.1$ ($k=2$) up to $22$ ($k=8$), likewise the ratio between CPU--times behaves.
 When looking at this ratio as a function of the empirical RMSE, it even goes from $3$ up to $61$ which is huge having in mind that \MLMC provides similar gains with respect to a crude Monte Carlo simulation.